chocolatey/docs/input/en-us/create/create-packages.md

 > :memo: **NOTE**
 >
 > Do not call install with `.nupkg` - pointing to a file explicitly overrides source.
 You must call your install with the package name, not the nupkg file and location.
-You've already specified for choco to look in a local source with `-s "'.;https://community.chocolatey.org/api/v2/'"`.
-Call `choco install dude -s "'.;https://community.chocolatey.org/api/v2/'"`, not `choco install .\dude.nupkg -s "'.;https://community.chocolatey.org/api/v2/'"`.
+You've already specified for choco to look in a local source with `--source "'.;https://community.chocolatey.org/api/v2/'"`.
+Call `choco install dude --source "'.;https://community.chocolatey.org/api/v2/'"`, not `choco install .\dude.nupkg --source "'.;https://community.chocolatey.org/api/v2/'"`.

 ### Alternative testing strategy
 You can also type `choco install -fdv path/to/nuspec` and choco will build the nupkg and attempt to install it.